Wall Street Rag: Musical structure

 Unlike most of his rags during this time, this composition is based on a major historical event and features footnotes unique to the theme of this piece.
 Moreover, this arrangement uses a “Very Slow March Time” rather than the “Slow March Time” used in his other compositions.
 The rag’s opening section begins with notes of Panic in Wall Street, Brokers feeling melancholy, representing the first phase of the recession.
 The next section of the rag moves from a Chopinesque chromatic style to the right-hand chords and bass octaves of Good times have come, providing an atmosphere of hope within the crisis.
-The rag finally closes with financial worries chased away during economic revitalization while folks Listening to the strains of genuine negro ragtime, brokers forget their cares.
+The rag finally closes with Listening to the strains of genuine negro ragtime, brokers forget their cares, where the melancholy is all but eradicated by an upbeat ragtime melody.

 Legacy

 Ragtime scholar John E. Roache praised "Wall Street Rag", calling it "ragtime taken to a higher level."